 Researchers Testing Novel Melanoma Vaccine in Clinical Trial

-BUFFALO, NY — A new clinical research study at Roswell Park Cancer Institute (RPCI) will assess the safety and efficacy of a novel immunotherapy approach to treating advanced melanoma.
-Developed at RPCI by Roswell Park researchers, the investigational vaccine shows promise for treating tumors in patients with stage III/stage IV melanoma, and perhaps as a future therapy for other solid-tumor cancers as well.
+BUFFALO, NY — A new clinical research study at Roswell Park Comprehensive Cancer Center (Roswell Park) will assess the safety and efficacy of a novel immunotherapy approach to treating advanced melanoma.
+Developed at Roswell Park by Roswell Park researchers, the investigational vaccine shows promise for treating tumors in patients with stage III/stage IV melanoma, and perhaps as a future therapy for other solid-tumor cancers as well.

 The HSP vaccine, Dr. Kane notes, is recombinant, or created entirely in the laboratory, meaning that no cells from patients are required for its manufacture.
 It can be made in large quantities and is stable for several years.
 Importantly, he says, “because we’re able to use a whole-protein target, all components of the immune system are stimulated, and the number of melanoma patients who could potentially respond to this vaccine is much greater compared to many other immune-based therapies that target only part of a protein.”
 No significant side effects were reported from earlier preclinical studies of the vaccine.